owanhunte/ethereum-solidity-course-updated-code/README.md

 # Ethereum and Solidity: The Complete Developer's Guide (Community Contributed Code Updates)

 **Update In Progress...**
 _Hi all, it's been a long time coming but I've finally gotten around to putting some time into bringing this repo up-to-date.
-I have started by renaming the default branch from `master` to `main`, and I created a new branch named `update_solidity_0_8` which I'll be committing all the updated code to.
-Once finished, the `update_solidity_0_8` branch will be merged back into the `main` branch._
+I have started by renaming the default branch from `master` to `main`, and I created a new branch named [`update_solidity_0_8`](https://github.com/owanhunte/ethereum-solidity-course-updated-code/tree/update_solidity_0_8) which I'll be committing all the updated code to.
+As I make progress, I'll be merging this branch back into the `main` branch._

 **========= FOREWORD: Important Solidity compiler version note (MUST READ!!) =========**